St. Augustine Alligator Farm

 And, for those who dare, Crocodile Crossing’s Python Challenge offers a 40-foot controlled free fall adventure.
 The price for the Python Challenge is $10 for one jump, $15 for three jumps, and $17 for two climbs and two jumps per person.

-The Alligator Farm offers several wildlife shows and demonstrations every day, including:
+The Alligator Farm offers several wildlife shows and demonstrations every day for lots of family fun, including:

 Realm of the Alligator